Hypergraph $p$-Laplacian equations for data interpolation and semi-supervised learning: Numerical experiments

 To compare the interpolation result and the computation time of different algorithms, we run four algorithms for a sufficiently long time to obtain the ``true solutions" $u^*$ (shown in Figure \ref{fig:1Dk}).
 The running time of hypergraph models with respect to the relative $\ell^2$ error

 is then plotted in Figure \ref{fig:time_1D}.

-As illustrated in Figure \ref{fig:1Dk}, all four algorithms effectively interpolate the data when $k = 9$.
-However, as $k$ increases, notable differences emerge. $F_{G}^{con}$ develops spikes at the labeled points. $F_{CE}^{con}$ exhibits similar spiking behavior as it is essentially the graph Laplacian.
+As illustrated in Figure \ref{fig:1Dk}, all four algorithms effectively interpolate the data when ${k_n} = 9$.
+However, as ${k_n}$ increases, notable differences emerge.
+Since the solution at each unlabeled point is the average of its neighbors, $F_{G}^{con}$ develops spikes at the labeled points for large $k_n$.
+The phenomenon can also be explained from the fact that the variational consistency between $F_{G}^{con}$ and the continuum $p$-Laplacian $\mathcal{F}^{con}$ holds only when the connection radius is sufficiently small. $F_{CE}^{con}$ exhibits similar spiking behavior as it is essentially the graph Laplacian.
 In contrast, $F_{H}^{con}$ effectively suppresses spiky solutions.
 As an approximation of $F_{H}^{con}$, equation \eqref{AE} produces solutions with a similar structure.
-The difference between the two is that $F_{H}^{con}$ gives better interpolation results near the labeled points (see the 3rd and 4th labeled points), while equation \eqref{AE} provides smoother results (see the case $k=72$).
+The difference between the two is that $F_{H}^{con}$ gives better interpolation results near the labeled points (see the 3rd and 4th labeled points), while equation \eqref{AE} provides smoother results (see the case ${k_n}=72$).

-Figure \ref{fig:time_1D} shows the computational costs of different algorithms.
+Figure \ref{fig:time_1D} shows the computational cost of different algorithms.
 Equation \eqref{AE} outperforms $F_{H}^{con}$ by a large margin and is even better than $F_{CE}^{con}$.
-Notably, its running time decreases as the parameter $k$ increases.
-This is due to the fact that a larger $k$ increases the cardinality of vertices, which in turn accelerates the convergence of equation \eqref{AE}.
-The running time for large $k=72$ is comparable to that of the graph model $F_{G}^{con}$ with a recent algorithm \cite{flores2022analysis} ($\approx0.15s$).
+Notably, its running time decreases as the parameter ${k_n}$ increases.
+This is due to the fact that a larger ${k_n}$ increases the cardinality of vertices, which in turn accelerates the convergence of equation \eqref{AE}.
+The running time for large ${k_n}=72$ is comparable to that of the graph model $F_{G}^{con}$ with a recent algorithm \cite{flores2022analysis} ($\approx0.17s$).